 Adjustment to the "Accredited Investor" Standard.
-During the four-year period that begins on the date of enactment of the Act, the net worth standard for a natural person to qualify as an "accredited investor" under the Securities Act of 1933 (Securities Act) is US\$1 million, excluding the value of the primary residence of the natural person.
+During the four-year period that begins July 21, 2010, the net worth standard for a natural person to qualify as an "accredited investor" as set forth in rules under the Securities Act of 1933 (Securities Act) is \$1 million, excluding the value of the primary residence of the natural person.
 Prior to enactment of the Act, individual investors could include their primary residence in the net worth calculation.
 This change, which is effective immediately, will make it harder for many individual investors to qualify as an accredited investor.
-Four years after enactment of the Act, the SEC must increase the net worth standard for individual investors to more than US\$1 million.
-The SEC must conduct periodic reviews of the definition.
+Beginning